odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt-book.md

 ### The `Authorization` header missing in POST request

-If using Apache add the following to the `.htaccess` file.
+If using Apache, add the following to the `.htaccess` file.
-Otherwise PHP won't have access to the `Authorization` header.
+Otherwise, PHP won't have access to the `Authorization` header.

 ```
 RewriteRule .* - [env=HTTP_AUTHORIZATION:%{HTTP:Authorization}]